Hiroreco/enreco-archive/recap-data/chapter2/day6/edges/liz-nerissa-c2d6.md

 Overall, it had been quite a fun day… as they were able to spend time together and rekindle their relationship.
 Partly oblivious to the truth, they [slept](https://youtu.be/-BFf3e6YJwY?t=16262) the night together in Elizabeth’s quarters.
 The morrow shall be a good one…

-… Yet there lay the ominous books behind the portrait of the “witch”... seemingly foreboding of death and loss.
+…Yet there lay the ominous books behind the portrait of the “witch”... seemingly foreboding of death and loss.

 Was it a prophecy?
 Or a retelling of the past?
 A mere fiction perhaps?
-We have yet to find out….
+We have yet to find out…

 ## Fanart